Right Arrow

 Legal considerations for video documentation

-Chain of custody becomes critical when video serves as legal evidence.
+Chain of custody is critical when video serves as legal evidence.
 Systems must maintain tamper-proof storage with detailed audit trails showing who accessed footage and when.
 Cloud-based storage with encryption and access controls delivers better evidence integrity than local storage vulnerable to tampering or destruction.

 Implementation best practices